Product Case Study

 To release our product, we posted marketing across channels, monitored reactions, and I responded to inquiries.
 People Ops invited me to demo the product in their monthly meeting.
 Afterwards they asked questions, gave insights for additional features, and configured their own rules.

 Our Product Leader asked me to demo the product in our company-wide conference.
 I also presented our Ways of Working to our 50-person organization.
-With support from leadership, we iterated with two more build cycles and I tracked impact.
+With support from leadership, we used the learnings to iterate over two more build cycles.
+While I tracked impact.
 Over 100 groups were automated, saving approximately 10 minutes per each onboard.

 Idea through Done

 From a direction, I guided and developed an idea through launch.
 By collaborating with Engineering and Design in the shaping phase, we de-risked the project.
-The product pitch then empowered the team to build on their own.
+The product pitch then empowered the team to build asynchronously.
 No need for daily standups or managing a backlog.
-Instead I used this time to create marketing and frame new problems.
+Instead I used this time to create marketing and frame other problems.
 The process is sustainable and consistently delivers.